 It is an extension of the Design Innovation Lab for Lingnan entrepreneurs and social innovators to incubate and showcase their start-up ideas.

-Glass House for Design Innovation Hub (Image Credit: PangArchitect)
+Glass House (Image Credit: PangArchitect)

 The northern part of the mezzanine floor is designed as a quiet study and research area for all; one of the islands is designed for our postgraduates for their study and research, which is still accessible by all users.